OpenLI-NZ/openli/doc/ProvisionerDoc.md

                    handover connections.
 * `connectretrywait` -- the amount of time (in seconds) to wait between attempts to connect to an agency handover.
 Defaults to 10.
+* `resendwindow`  -- the amount of buffered data to retransmit when a handover reconnects after a disconnection event (in KBs).
+Defaults to zero (i.e. don't retransmit anything that was sent prior to the disconnection).
 * `payloadencryption`     -- Specifies if the CC and IRI contents sent to this agency should be encrypted and, if so, which encryption method to use.
 If set to "none", no